chedim/cliffhanger/README.md

 # Cliffhanger Environment
 Cliffhanger environment is a cluster of computational nodes capable of executing cliffhanger applications using shared classification tree and data graph.
 For example, a cliffhanger environment may consist of:
+- A single process
 - A central cluster in the Cloud that provides security, monitoring and analytics
 - A swarm of Edge computing clusters that process data linked to a specific location
 - A swarm of mobile and desktop devices, each providing UI services for the environment users

-By maintaining global classification and data graph across all these clusters, cliffhanger environments remove the boundaries between cloud, edge, frontend and backend.
+By maintaining linked classification and data graphs across all these clusters, cliffhanger environments remove the boundaries between cloud, edge, frontend and backend.

 ## Classification Tree
 Cliffhanger environment constructs its data graph around a classification tree.